+All components of the aggregate taxes of \$23 million and \$28 million for the three months ended June 30, 2006 and 2007 are allocated to the continuing operations of the company.
 The tax effects of significant temporary differences that resulted in deferred tax assets and liabilities, and a description of the financial statement items that created these differences are as follows:

-(Dollars III IIIIIIOIIs)
+As of

-As of March 31,
+March 31, 2007 June 30, 2007

-2006 2007

 Deferred tax assets

-Property, plant and equipment \$13 \$17
+Property, plant and equipment \$17 \$20

+Loss carryforwards in subsidiary 14 15

+Minimum Alternate Tax credit entitlement - 11

 Investments 1 1

-Loss in subsidiary - 14

-Deferred tax on application of SFAS 158 1

-Others - 5

-Compensated absences and other accruals 1 -
+Compensated absences - 2

+Others 6 3

-· 15 38
+38 52

-Less: Valuation allowance (1) (15)
+Less: Valuation allowance (15) (16)

-14 23
+23 36

 Deferred tax liabilities

-Intangible asset - (2)
+Intangible asset (2) (3)

-Net deferred tax assets \$14 \$21
+Net deferred tax assets \$21 \$33

 In assessing the realisability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which the temporary differences become deductible.
 Management considers the scheduled reversals of deferred tax liabilities, projected future taxable income, and tax planning strategies in making this assessment.
-Based on the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes that it is more likely than not the company will realize the benefits of those deductible differences, net of the existing valuation allowance at March 31, 2007.
+Based on the level of historical taxable income and projections for future taxable income over the periods in which the deferred tax assets are deductible, management believes that it is more likely than not the company will realize the benefits of those deductible differences, net of the existing valuation allowance at June 30, 2007.
 The valuation allowance relates to investments and losses in subsidiary.
 The amount of the deferred tax assets considered realizable, however, could be reduced in the near term if estimates of future taxable income during the carry forward period are reduced.